formancehq/docs/oss/ledger/numscript/multi-source/index.md

 ### What's going on here?

-First, we're telling Numary Ledger to take half of the 75 coin payment from `donnameagle`.
+First, we're telling Formance Ledger to take half of the 75 coin payment from `donnameagle`.
 Notice that 75, being an odd number, doesn't split evenly in half.
 Numscript is smart about this, and rounds amounts in a way that avoids rounding errors.
 Because `donnameagle` is listed first, they will pay the coin that remains after evenly subdividing: They will pay 38 coin.

 :::info
 [Floating point numbers are too imprecise for finance](https://www.youtube.com/watch?v=yZjCQ3T5yXo).
 Numscript avoids this problem by only using integer math for dividing payments up.
 The reference docs have [more detail on about Numscript's rounding algorithm](/oss/ledger/reference/numscript/rounding/).
 :::

-Second, we're avoiding mistakes in our own calculations by telling Numary Ledger to pay whatever remains from `tomhaverford`, after `donnameagle` pays their share, by using the `remaining` keyword.
+Second, we're avoiding mistakes in our own calculations by telling Formance Ledger to pay whatever remains from `tomhaverford`, after `donnameagle` pays their share, by using the `remaining` keyword.
 Since `donnameagle` paid 38 coin, that leaves 37 coin for `tomhaverford` to pay.

 ## Specifying backup accounts